+9779851088550

 Monsoon (June–August): This season brings heavy rains, cloudy skies, and slippery trails, making trekking more challenging.
 Consequently, visibility is reduced, and paths become more difficult to navigate.

-For the best experience, it is advisable to plan the trek in April–May or October–November, when weather conditions are at their peak, ensuring a more enjoyable and rewarding adventure.
+For the best experience, plan the trek in April–May or October–November.
+These months offer ideal weather, making the adventure more enjoyable and rewarding.

 Side trip of Everest region:

-The Everest region offers numerous side trips that can be added to your main trekking itinerary, whether you’re doing Everest Base Camp (EBC), Gokyo Lakes, Everest View Trek, or Three Passes Trek.
-Here are some top side trips to enhance your experience in the Everest region:
+The Everest region offers several side trips to complement your main trek, whether it’s Everest Base Camp (EBC), Gokyo Lakes, Everest View Trek, or Three Passes Trek.
+Here are some top side trips to enhance your experience:

 1. Everest View Hotel (From Namche Bazaar)